devopsdays/devopsdays-web/content/page/organizing.md

 - [Cape Town 2016](https://www.devopsdays.org/events/2016-capetown/logo.png): Incorporates the distinctive Table Mountain skyline with the gears.

-- [Amsterdam 2022](https://devopsdays.org/events/2022-amsterdam/logo.png): Incorprates the venue that the conference has used for all of the editions with the gears in the background.
+- [Amsterdam 2022](https://devopsdays.org/events/2022-amsterdam/logo.png): Incorporates the venue that the conference has used for all of the editions with the gears in the background.

 ### Design Exercise: